How To Use And Configure WordPress Widgets – Part 3

 Learn how to add and configure a number of useful widgets on your WordPress sidebar …

-How To Use WidgetsIn Part One of this step-by-step tutorial, we explained how to use widgets in WordPress and in Part 2, you learned how to configure a text widget.
+How To Use WordPress WidgetsIn Part 1 of this step-by-step tutorial, we explained how to use WordPress widgets and in Part 2, you learned how to configure a text widget.

-In this tutorial you are going to configure other commonly-used sidebar widgets.
+In this tutorial you will configure other sidebar widgets.

-Now that you have set up a text widget containing a clickable support button, let’s configure Categories.
+Now that you have set up a text widget containing a support button, let’s configure a widget for Post Categories.

-By default, the Categories widget displays on the sidebar.
-Place the widget wherever you want your categories to display by clicking and dragging it on your sidebar widget area …
+The Categories widget already displays on your sidebar by default.
+Place this widget wherever you want your post categories to display by clicking and dragging it in the sidebar area …

 Tip

-Note: How to configure and use post categories in WordPress will be covered in separate tutorials.
+Note: Setting up WordPress categories will be explained in separate tutorials.

-• In Title: type something that blog readers will understand, like “Choose A Topic…” (1)
+• In Title: type something that visitors will understand, like “Choose A Topic…” (1)

-• If you have too many categories, check Display as dropdown (this significantly reduces the length of the widget content by displaying all categories in a drop-down menu).
-If you plan to publish posts under a few categories only, then leave the Display as dropdown box unticked.
+• Check Display as dropdown if you have too many categories (this significantly reduces the length of the content by displaying all categories inside a drop-down menu).
+If you plan to publish posts under a few categories only, then leave the Display as dropdown box unchecked.
 (2)

 • You can leave the default settings for the remaining options, or see the additional notes on configuring this widget below.